 - Students who transferred in.

 - Money borrowed at other institutions.

 - Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.

 H4.
-Provide the number of students in the 2023 undergraduate class who started at your institution as firsttime students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
+Provide the number of students in the 2024 undergraduate class who started at your institution as firsttime students and received a bachelor's degree between July 1, 2023 and June 30, 2024.
 Exclude students who transferred into your institution.

-$\Rightarrow$ 1,557

-H5.
+$\Rightarrow$ 1,526 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.